San Luis Obispo High School

 San Luis Obispo High School, also referred to as "San Luis High" and "SLO High", is an American public high school in San Luis Obispo, California.
 It is the only non-continuation public high school within the city.
 The school is within the San Luis Coastal Unified School District (SLCUSD), serving primarily students living in San Luis Obispo.
 Before the school's addition of ninth grade in 1982, the school was known as "San Luis Obispo Senior High School" (SLOSH).
-School colors are black and gold.
+School colors are black and amber.

 History

 Fire

 On October 30, 2023, the hill behind SLO High caught fire, 124 acres before it was contained.
 A 15-year-old boy was arrested for arson during the investigation.